 More importantly, you need to keep plenty of seasoned wood on hand to feed the fire.
 Once a flame begins to cool, larger pieces of wood will only stifle it.
 A log of seasoned wood every so often will do wonders for the health of your campfire.

 If you have no choice but to use damp timber, I highly suggest you read the article I’ve written on how to light wet firewood.
 I’ve gathered there more than five years of experience and provided with some unique solutions to make it work.

 I’ve also explained there how to use inflammable materials to lit it and what types might be harmful to your health.
-If you wish to avoid that, take a look at the following video which describes how to find dry wood in the rain.

 3. Your Firewood Features The Wrong Size

 Every tutorial about making campfires that you encounter always encourages the use of small sticks when starting a fire.
 So clearly, the size of your firewood matters.
 If your chosen wood is too thick, you will have a hard time igniting it.

 Even if you get the fire going, it has a high chance of going out, unless of course, you keep feeding it with small tinder and kindling and smaller pieces of wood.